 As an instrument of Justice, Community Service helps an offender restore his or her standing in the Community.
 By allowing an individual to make positive connections, the offender will become a productive member of society.
 Community service provides a cost-effective way of dealing with non-violent, low-risk offenders.
 This reduces jail costs while providing needed services to community non-profit organizations.
 Community Service also provides tangible results for Genesee County.
-From 2012-2014, 726 defendants performed 17,854 hours of work at non-profit organizations, a savings of $89,270.
+In 2017, 165 defendants successfully completed 4070 hours of work at non-profit organizations, a savings of $32,728.

 According to New York State law, a judge may sentence an offender to perform unpaid community service as a condition of probation, or as a requirement of a conditional discharge.